BetriuJaume/Deep-Recommenders/README.md

 python main.py --model <model_name>
 ```

 Replace the variable `<model_name>` with the name of the model you want to train and evaluate.
-This are the available models:
+There are the available models:
 - `random`
 - `popularity`
 - `deep`